ankitraj4096/HabitFlow/HELP_SUPPORT.md

 - Check your device storage (needs at least 100MB free)

 **Problem: Tier progress not updating**
-- Pull down to refresh on the Achievements screen
+- Pull down to refresh on your profile
 - Force close and reopen the app
 - Check that the task was marked as complete
 - Wait a few seconds for sync to complete